codahale/veil/docs/src/design/mres.md

 SEND_ENC(S)
 ```

-The resulting ciphertext then contains, in order: the `veil.akem`-encrypted headers, random padding, message ciphertext,
+The resulting ciphertext then contains, in order: the [`veil.sres`](sres.md)-encrypted headers, random padding, message
-and a Schnorr signature of the headers, padding, and ciphertext.
+ciphertext, and a [`veil.schnorr`](schnorr.md) signature of the headers, padding, and ciphertext.

 ## Decryption